 In light of all the changes proposed by the Federal Liberal Government in July 2017, the sensitivity around the excessive taxing of small business owners has raised some eyebrows.
 The proposed changes took into consideration heavily taxing any passive income that exists within a business, scrutinizing how business owners sprinkle income to family members and some other controversial measures.
-Even though the Liberal government are moving forward with a few measures, modified other recommendations and deferred other recommendations until the 2018 Federal Budget, the question begs to be asked, how can business owners fund their retirement.
+Even though the Liberal government have moved forward with a few measures, modified other recommendations and deferred other recommendations, the question begs to be asked, how can business owners fund their retirement.

 The promising thing is there are still some viable and tax-effective means in which business owners can build wealth within their business.
 Although there are many different strategies, the four primary means of business owner retirement planning are contributing to Registered Retirement Savings Plan (RRSP), an Individual Pension Plan (IPP) or Personal Pension Plan (PPP), an Insurance Retirement Plan (IRP) and a Retirement Compensation Arrangement (RCA)

-For some business owners, a RRSP is a successful way to save for retirement but for many it’s not enough.
+For some business owners, an RRSP is a successful way to save for retirement, but for many, it’s not enough.
 If you are 45 years of age or older and have an income of $100,000, your RRSP contributions are limited to current maximums.
-In order to maintain your current lifestyle in retirement, you may want to consider a Personal Pension Plan, an Insured Retirement Plan or a Retirement Compensation Arrangement as an alternative retirement strategy.
+To maintain your current lifestyle in retirement, you may want to consider a Personal Pension Plan, an Insured Retirement Plan or a Retirement Compensation Arrangement as an alternative retirement strategy.

-An RRSP is the most common registered retirement vehicle for employees but for business owners there are some very appealing and tax-efficient alternatives with greater contribution room and depending upon how it is set up can be funded by the business, either as a total business expense or paid out of retained earnings.
+An RRSP is the most common registered retirement vehicle for employees.
+Still, for business owners, there are some very appealing and tax-efficient alternatives with greater contribution room and depending upon how it is set up can be funded by the business, either as a total business expense or paid out of retained earnings.

-The PPP is the modernized, more flexible version of the Individual Pension Plan.
-The PPP allows a business owner to fund his/her own pension funded by the business.
+The IPP allows a business owner to fund his/her own pension funded by the business.
 It is subject to the Canada Pension Laws, and the assets are completely creditor protected.
-It can be a Defined Benefit (DB) Plan, with the Rate of Return guaranteed by the sponsoring company, and yet in years where the business can’t afford to fund the entire DB amount, it has the flexibility to convert to a Defined Contribution Plan (DC) where the funding requirements are far less cash intensive.
+It can be a Defined Benefit (DB) Plan, with the Rate of Return guaranteed by the sponsoring company.
+Yet, in years where the business can’t afford to fund the entire DB amount, it has the flexibility to convert to a Defined Contribution Plan (DC) where the funding requirements are far less cash-intensive.
 You can roll your previous RRSPs into the pension to further creditor-protect those personal assets.
 You also have the ability to contribute for previous years experience and terminal fund your pension if you choose to retire early.
 All the administrative fees, past, current and future and commission fees can be expensed by the business.
 It’s also a great vehicle to help cleanse your business of any passive assets to help meet the requirements to qualify for the Lifetime Capital Gains Exemption (LCGE) when looking at selling your business.
-See here about a more in depth look at why the Personal Pension Plan might make sense for you.
+See here about a more in-depth look at why the Individual Pension Plan might make sense for you.

 - Annual contribution amounts are larger than an RRSP